web-starters/next-trpc-dashboard/README.md

 # next-trpc-dashboard

 This is a starter for dashboard applications.
-It was created using the solutions of [T3 Stack](https://create.t3.gg/) and extended with useful things such as `themes`, `internationalization`, `atomic design`, `unit tests` configuration.
+It was created using the solutions of [T3 Stack](https://create.t3.gg/) and extended with useful things such as `themes`, `internationalization`, `atomic design`, `unit tests` configuration and nice design.

 ## Tech Stack